-These advances have driven the installation of tens of gigawatts of renewable energy capacity around the world.
+These advances have helped install tens of gigawatts of renewable energy capacity around the world.
 More than a quarter of Germany’s power comes from renewables, and the country has a goal to have renewables meet nearly all of its power needs by 2030.
 Twenty-nine U.S. states have implemented policies that require a share of their power portfolio comes from renewable sources; California will hit its target of 33 percent in just a few years.
-At the national level, President Obama has set a target to reduce total U.S. emissions 26-28 percent below 2005 levels by 2025 and the U.S. Environmental Protection Agency has announced policies that will reduce power plant emissions 30 percent below 2005 levels by 2030.
+At the national level, President Obama set a target to reduce total U.S. emissions 26-28 percent below 2005 levels by 2025 and the U.S. Environmental Protection Agency announced policies that will reduce power plant emissions 30 percent below 2005 levels by 2030.

 Focus on Policy

 Smart policy can accelerate these trends.
 In fact, policy is the only method to drastically reduce carbon emissions.
 Refrigerators, for example, now use 80 percent less energy than they did two decades ago thanks to well-designed performance standards.
 In California, new buildings consume 80 percent less energy than those built before the state adopted advanced codes.